More than 26% of babies are now born by Caesarean Section. Potentially impacting on a woman’s plans for her return to work.

-Spokesman for the Royal College of Obstetricians and Gynaecologists (RCOG), Dr Patrick O’Brien, says that ‘The growing trend of women delaying becoming a mother until their late thirties or early forties is, we believe, an inevitable one, because of the increasing equality in the social, professional, financial and corporate environment that we live in”.
+Spokesman for the Royal College of Obstetricians and Gynaecologists (RCOG), Dr Patrick O’Brien, says.
+‘The growing trend of women delaying becoming a mother until their late thirties or early forties is, we believe, an inevitable one.
+Because of the increasing equality in the social, professional, financial and corporate environment that we live in”.
 The RCOG warn that ‘it is increasingly difficult to fall pregnant, and the chance of miscarriage rises’.

 Employers have a responsibility to undertake risk assessments of pregnant workers.
-Evidence would suggest that where an older worker is pregnant that a risk assessment needs to be especially thorough and pay heed to advice from midwife / GP.
+Evidence would suggest that where an older worker is pregnant, a risk assessment needs to be especially thorough.
+Also pay heed to advice from midwife / GP.
 Keeping this risk assessment under review throughout the pregnancy is sound advice.

 Some employers still make unfounded assumptions about a mother’s commitment to her work.
-A recent report the Commons Women and Equalities Committee claimed that the number of women forced to leave their job because of pregnancy discrimination, or concerns about the safety of their child, has doubled over the past decade to a shocking 54,000.
-Just because a woman becomes pregnant, or becomes a mother for the first time does not mean that she is going to take more time off work.
+The Commons Women and Equalities Committee created a recent report.
+It claimed that the number of women were forced to leave their jobs.
+Usually, because of pregnancy discrimination, or concerns about the safety of their child.
+Apparently, this figure has doubled over the past decade to a shocking 54,000.
+There is no evidence that a pregnant woman or new mother is going to take more time off work.
 Just as mothers in the workplace are becoming older, so are fathers.
 When did an employer last question an older father’s commitment to his work or force him to leave his job because of the impending birth of his child?

 What do you do if you have an older worker who has become pregnant?

 - undertake a risk assessment, and keep it under review.

 - ensure that you allow the employee time off to attend ante-natal appointments.

 - discuss thoroughly any requests for flexible working so that you understand what you are being asked to consider.